 OK, let’s look at each event in a little more detail (future blog posts will look at each in much more detail, but let’s not put the cart before the horse).

 Step 1: Gain the learner’s attention

 We don’t just mean getting up in front of a class and shaking your arms and legs here.
 Instead, get your learners to focus their attention on the topic they’ll be learning.
 For example, if you’re going to teach procedures for entering a confined space, you might want to begin by playing this Chemical Safety Board video about a real-life tragedy involving a confined space.
-Basically, this is the “what’s in it for me?” principle (wiifm?).
+Basically, this is the “what’s in it for me?” principle (WIIFM?) and is a key part of adult learning principles.
 People won’t learn if they don’t see the point, so get their buy-in at the beginning.

 Step 2: Inform the learner of the objective

 Next, tell the learners what the objective of the training is.
 What should they be able to do when the training is complete?
 This will give them a way to focus their efforts and attention during the learning event.